See the code block below. That's a basic example that may occur in any web application.

-It worth to mention that the incudes() function is case sensitive, and if you accidentally provide some search string in a wrong case, you may not be able to find any value inside of the source value.
+It is worth mentioning that the incudes() function is case sensitive.
+If you accidentally provide some search string in the wrong case, you may not be able to find any value inside of the source value.

-That’s a modern and very convenient method of searching for a string, however it may not be supported in old browsers.
-That’s for you to decide to use it or not.
+That's a modern and very convenient method of searching for a string.
+However, it may not be supported in old browsers.
+That's for you to decide whether to use it or not.

 var content = "This is sample text"; var value = "sample"; var result = content.indexOf(value) !== -1; console.log(result);

-In the code block above, we check that the “content” variable contains a value stored in the “value” variable.
-If the indexOf() function returns an index that equals to -1 then the statement will evaluate to false, which means that the sub-string was not found.
-And in the opposite case, the result variable will contain true if the indexOf() function returned meaningful index.
+In the code block above, we check that the "content" variable contains a value stored in the "value" variable.
+If the indexOf() function returns an index that equals to -1 then the statement will evaluate to false, which means that the inner string was not found.
+And in the opposite case, the result variable will contain true if the indexOf() function returns a meaningful index.

 The search is case sensitive as well as in the includes() function, which is described fully earlier.
 It means that you have to be careful with the data that you pass into the function.

-Also, you can see specification of the indexOf() function below.
-You can use additional fromIndex parameter if your intent is to write advanced search logic.
+Also, you can see the specification of the indexOf() function below.
+You can use the additional fromIndex parameter if your intent is to write advanced search logic.

 string.indexOf(searchValue [, fromIndex])

-searchValue – it must contact string value that has to be found.
+searchValue - it must contain a string value that has to be found.

-As you probably already noticed, the main difference between includes() and indexOf() functions is that the latter returns exact position of the inner string, while the first one returns a simple boolean value.
+As you probably already noticed, the main difference between includes() and indexOf() functions is that the latter returns the exact position of the inner string.
+But the first one returns a simple boolean value.